Shakespeare's Influence on the English Language [Updated]

 "Men at some time are masters of their fates.
 The fault, dear Brutus, is not in our stars but in ourselves, that we are underlings."

-An "underling" is a person with low rank who works for someone or something more powerful.
+An "underling" is a person with low rank who works for someone more powerful.
 The lesson is that we must think carefully about our own actions instead of blaming others for our situation.

 "The evil that men do lives after them; The good is oft interred with their bones."